The Kilimanjaro Darkjazz Ensemble: History

 Köhnen and Kiers initially formed the group, often abbreviated as TKDE, in 1999 as a project for scoring silent movies such as Nosferatu and Metropolis.
 Köhnen and Kiers knew each other from studying at the Utrecht School of Arts.
 The hitherto electronic project was altered in 2004 when British trombonist Jeffery and Swiss cellist Hitz joined.
 As a quartet, the group released their debut album.
 Since then, the group has added Cegarra and Bosman in 2006, and Anderson in 2008.
 The group formed The Mount Fuji Doomjazz Corporation in 2007 as an improvisational side project.
 The group released their crowd-funded From the Stairwell in 2011.
 In late 2013, the group disbanded.
 Jason Köhnen confirmed this on his new project's Facebook page.

 On January 22, 2025 via his email newsletter Jason Köhnen announced that both The Kilimanjaro Darkjazz Ensemble and The Mount Fuji Doomjazz Corporation are back: "After a hiatus of 12 years...
 I can proudly say that TKDE (and TMFDJC) are back together again...
 Stay tuned for upcoming news!"

 On February 12, 2025 it was officially announced that The Kilimanjaro Darkjazz Ensemble and The Mount Fuji Doomjazz Corporation will perform once again in their original line-up on August 29 2025 at Lido in Berlin, Germany.

+On January 4, 2026 TKDE officially announced 10 new live shows for 2026 - and that "new music is slowly in the make and we hope to release something next year."